CloudLabsAI-Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-2-verify.md

 # Exercise 1: Create an API Management instance
+## Overview
+APIs enable digital experiences, simplify application integration, underpin new digital products, and make data and services reusable and universally accessible.
+With the proliferation and increasing dependency on APIs, organizations need to manage them as first-class assets throughout their lifecycle.
+Azure API Management helps customers meet these challenges:

+- Abstract backend architecture diversity and complexity from API consumers
+- Securely expose services hosted on and outside of Azure as APIs
+- Protect, accelerate, and observe APIs
+- Enable API discovery and consumption by internal and external users

+## Task 1: Verifying the Azure API Management instance
 Azure API Management instance has already been pre-deployed as part of the deployment for this lab.

 1) Navigate to the resource groups in the Azure Portal and select the **apim-rg** resource group.